 Today, over 250 Ardiden 1 are in service throughout the world.
 Ardiden 3G variant has been certified in June 2017.

 Ardiden engines are installed in the Druhv, LCH (Light Combat Helicopter) and LUH (Light Utility Helicopter), all built by India's Hindustan Aeronautics Limited, and in Russian Helicopters' Ka-62 and the AC352 from China's Avicopter.

 The WZ-16 is fitted in the Chinese AC352, jointly developed by Avicopter with Airbus Helicopters.
 Known in the west as the Ardiden 3C, the engine has been jointly developed by Safran Helicopter Engines, CAPI and Dongan, parts of the new Aero Engine Corporation of China (AECC) consortium, in a partnership for both development and production.

 The WZ-16 is a new-generation turboshaft in the 1,500 to 2,000 shp power class.
 It features a remarkably compact modular architecture, a best in class power to weight ratio with a low cost-of-ownership.
 Compared to the competition, it offers a 10 % lower fuel consumption.

 The first flight of the Avicopter AC352 took place on 20 December 2016, in Harbin.

-WZ16 will be the first helicopter engine to be certified in parallel, both in China by CAAC (Civil Aviation Administration of China) and in Europe under Ardiden 3C designation, by EASA (European Aviation Safety Agency) under the Ardiden 3C designation.
-The EASA certification for the Ardiden 3C is expected by end of 2017, and the CAAC certification for the WZ16 in 2018.
+WZ-16 is the first helicopter engine to be certified in parallel, both in China by CAAC (Civil Aviation Administration of China) and in Europe by EASA (European Aviation Safety Agency) under the Ardiden 3C designation.
+It received EASA certification in April 2018.
+It should become CAAC certified in September 2019.